-At Cisco's Global Sales Conference, every attendee has their own personal goals to achieve at the event.
-Cisco's event app connects them to the places and activities that will best meet their goals so they spend less time searching and more time exploring and engaging.
-Such apps can be related to static directional graphics or connected to dynamic wayfinding elements.
+At Cisco's Global Sales

+Conference, every attendee has

+their own personal goals to

+achieve at the event.
+Cisco's event

+app connects them to the places

+and activities that will best meet

+their goals so they spend less

+time searching and more time

+exploring and engaging.
+Such

+apps can be related to static

+directional graphics or connected

+to dynamic wayfinding elements.

-Trend Ten Innovation at the Content/Environment/ Experience Intersection
+Innovation at the Content/Environment/Experience Intersection

-Why this matters

 Attention and engagement are the new currencies of effective experience but are difficult to engineer when we carry the distraction of access to the world in our pocket devices.
-Attendees demand to be recast as participants and the more they participate, the deeper they engage, the greater the adoption of new ideas that lead to desired levels of brand affiliation and action.
+Attendees demand to be recast as participants and the more they participate, the deeper they engage, the greater the adoption of new ideas that lead to desired levels of brand affiliation and action

-Application

 Participant-centric experiences, design-driven by diverse learning and information sharing styles, yield an ever-widening menu of content and environment formats for knowledge exchange.
 Labs, collaboration spaces, brain date lounges, mini-theaters, interactive galleries, and re-invented general session spaces featuring multiple in-room remote stages obliterate the dominance of the 60-minute talking head.
 Fast animation with dynamic exchange and hands-on experience is the rule.
-At C2MTL, standard keynote formats were replaced by Agora talks, which were interviews instead of speeches held on Stage Agora, the marketplace of ideas set up in the round.
-Each quadrant of the seating was repurposed at other times for brain dates, experimental labs, live streaming, and a hangout.

-AGORA 92

-Page 27 GPJ Experiential Trends Report 2019

-Trend Ten

 Innovation at the Content/Environment/ Experience Intersection

-Example:

-C2 Montreal

 Structured

 A single point in time

-Conference Blocks (Inspiring Talks & Panels)
+Conference Blocks

-Stories pertaining to the larger theme [Tomorrow] as told by innovators from all walks of life
+(Inspiring Talks & Panels) Stories pertaining to the larger theme [Tomorrow] as told by innovators from all walks of life

 Labs

 Experimental ideation sessions in atypical environments designed to throw participants off-guard and create the ideal conditions for new patterns to emerge

 Collaborative Sessions

-(Workshops & Masterolasses) Creative playgrounds where you get your hands dirty, immerse yourself in a new process and ponder solutions to real-world problems
+(Workshops & Masterclasses) Creative playgrounds where you get your hands dirty, immerse yourself in a new process and ponder solutions to real-world problems

 Agora Talks

 Taking the place of a 'traditional keynote' Agora Talks wrap up each day with a fireside chat or interview with speakers

 Unstructured

 Engage on your own terms

 "Plug in" activities

-Includes braindates, speed coaching and certain sponsored talks
+Includes braindates, speed coaching and certain

 "Time off" activities

-Activities that encourage attendees to recharge and reflect including BMW test drives, Goat Yoga, moming meditation sessions and VR experiences
+Activities that encourage attendees to recharge and reflect including BMW test drives, Goat Yoga, morning meditation sessions and VR experiences

 Arts & Celebration

 A variety of announced and unannounced live performances from music to acrobatics

 Braindates

-A platform for attendees post topics, book meetings with peers through Klik and set up small group or 1:1 discussions
+A platform for attendees post topics, book meetings with peers through Klik and set up small group or 1:1 discussions Our analysis of experience modes reveals that C2MTL provides participants with two categories of format-structured and unstructured-and invites attendees to choose options from each menu to structure their days.

-Conference Forum Blocks Structured Experience

-Innovators from all walks of life give inspiring talks and panel stories pertaining to the larger theme.

-Labs Structured Experience

-Our analysis of experience modes reveals that

-of format-structured and unstructured-and

-invites attendees to choose options from each

-menu to structure their days.